Chen Qun: Service under Cao Pi

 In late 220, some months after Cao Cao's death, Cao Pi (Cao Cao's son and successor) forced Emperor Xian to abdicate in his favour and established the state of Cao Wei to replace the Han dynasty, with himself as the new emperor.
 He enfeoffed Chen Qun as the Marquis of Changwu Village and appointed him as a Master of Writing in the government.
 At some point during Cao Pi's reign, Chen Qun submitted to him a proposal to create the nine-rank system of civil service, where posts in all Cao Wei-occupied cities and commanderies would be filled by people of high potential.
 Cao Pi approved of this proposal, and the nine-rank system would be enshrined in the laws of Cao Wei and last until the Song dynasty.

-Chen Qun unsuccessfully pleaded with Cao Pi to pardon Bao Xun, who deliberately hid a report by Liu Yao that implicated Sun Yong in a potentially dangerous breach of protocol when the latter visited Cao Pi.
+Chen Qun unsuccessfully pleaded with Cao Pi to pardon Bao Xun, who deliberately hid a report by Liu Yao (刘曜) that implicated Sun Yong (孙邕) in a potentially dangerous breach of protocol when the latter visited Cao Pi.

 In 226, when Cao Pi became critically ill, he entrusted his son and heir apparent, Cao Rui, to the care of Cao Zhen, Sima Yi, and Chen Qun.